centreon/centreon-documentation/versioned_docs/version-23.04/administration/backup-poller.md

 If your poller is running on a VM, take regular snapshots of your poller.
 In case a problem occurs, restore the snapshot as with any virtual machine.

-> extra info, not sure where it fits /etc/centreon-gorgone  then the communication from the central server to the poller can be restored and the engine/broker configuration can be deployed.